KristianOellegaard/django-hvad/docs/public/queryset.rst

     query evaluation, as returned by :func:`~django.utils.translation.get_language`.
     Otherwise the order of your LANGUAGES setting will be used, prepended with current language.

+    This method is now deprecated, and one should use :ref:`TranslationQueryset.fallbacks() <fallbacks-public>` for an equivalent
+    feature.

     .. warning:: Using fallbacks with a version of Django older than 1.6 will cause **a lot** of queries!
 In the worst